meshcloud

 The discount is calculated on a source amount computed by summing the usage line item net amounts

-filtered by this seller id.
+filtered by this discount scope.
 This is typically used so that the discount only applies to usages

 generated by cloud consumption.